geodocker/geodocker-geotrellis-jupyter/README.md

 #### With GeoDocker ####

 First ensure that the `docker-compose` command is installed and working.
-With that command present, simply navigate into a directory containing the appropriate [`docker-compose.yml`](docker-compose.yml) file bring the "cluster" up
+With that command present, simply navigate into a directory containing the appropriate [`docker-compose.yml`](docker-compose.yml) file and bring the "cluster" up

 ```bash
 cd ~/local/src/geodocker-geotrellis-jupyter